symbol/symbol-docs/source/guides/account/receiving-transactions-from-an-account.rst

 Background
 **********

 By default, the SDK provides up to 10 transactions.
-This parameter is increasable up to 100 transactions.
+This parameter can be increased up to 100 transactions.

 *************
 Prerequisites